12 Best Product Analytics Books to Read in 2024

 Matthew Drake’s book is a collection of case studies that are designed to teach the ideas of analytics by placing the reader in different environments where analytics is used.

-The book contains real examples of how organizations are using analytics to solve different problems in different sectors including service and utility industries, accounting and finance, and the public sector.
+The book contains real examples of how organizations use analytics to solve different problems in different sectors, including service and utility industries, accounting and finance, and the public sector.

-The case studies are organized according to the analytical techniques used and it covers descriptive analytics, predictive analytics, and prescriptive analytics.
-There is also industry-specific analytics for several industries including HR and finance.
+The case studies are organized according to the analytical techniques used and cover descriptive, predictive, and prescriptive analytics.
+There is also industry-specific analytics for several industries, including HR and finance.

 Why This Book is a Must-Read:

 This book allows you to witness the power of analytics in action.
-Using the case studies in the book, you get to see the decision-making process in its entirety so you can get comfortable performing the analysis and also practice how you can use the output of the analysis to advise on decisions.
+Using the case studies in the book, you can see the decision-making process in its entirety, so you can get comfortable performing the analysis and practice using the analysis output to advise on decisions.

 Related Questions About Product Analytics Books